Kyler Murray Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Season Stats

-- He has added 344 rushing yards (22.9 ypg) on 74 carries while scoring five touchdowns on the ground.
+- He also adds 344 rushing yards (22.9 ypg) on 74 carries while scoring five touchdowns on the ground.

+- The Cardinals, who rank 10th in the NFL in points scored, have dropped back to pass 54.1% of the time while running the football 45.9% of the time.

+- Murray has thrown 58 passes in the red zone this season, 36.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Cowboys.